Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 Building a website before establishing your brand and logo is a shortcut that leads to a dead end.
 It might feel like progress, but it’s usually a detour that costs more in the long run.

-Instead, invest in your brand first your strategy, your look, your voice and watch how much smoother (and more fun) the web design process becomes.
+Instead, invest in your brand identity first, your strategy, your look, your voice and watch how much smoother (and more fun) the web design process becomes.

 Your future self will high-five you.
 Your audience will actually “get” you.
 And your website?
 It’ll finally look and feel like the business you’ve been dreaming about.

-Need help figuring out your brand before diving into your website?
+Need help figuring out your brand identity before diving into your website?

 That’s literally what I do.
-Drop me a message and let’s make sure you’re not just hitting the gas-you’re headed in the right direction.
+Drop me a message and let’s make sure you’re not just hitting the gas, you’re heading in the right direction.

 Book your free 30 min intro call